 Meeting minutes are the instant written record describing the discussions, decisions and action items that take place during a meeting.
-There are 3 main styles of meeting minutes.
+There are three main styles of meeting minutes.
 These are discussed later in this document; however it is important that in all scenarios, a note taker is designated prior to starting the meeting.

 Certain meeting types, such as committee meetings or board meetings require certain elements to be included in the minutes document, as well as a certain format be followed.
 It is important that this is also arranged prior to starting the meeting.